sudomastery/thoughts-out-loud/README.md

 Adopt TailwindCSS + Flowbite React for speed.
 Keep component classNames readable; extract conditional variants into small helper functions if needed.

 ### 4.4 Error & Loading UX
 Global error boundary for unexpected errors.
-Each page shows skeleton or spinner while loading.
-Toast system for transient success/error messages.
+For MVP, use Flowbite components directly (no `components/common` wrappers).
+Each page can show simple inline loaders or skeletons as needed.
+Toast system for transient success/error messages (optional for MVP).

 ## 5. Naming & Conventions
 - Python: snake_case functions, PascalCase models, ALL_CAPS constants.